expverhno3/leetcode-repo/README.md

 - id: 212
 - name: word-search-ii
-- tag: Trie, Array, String, Backtracking, Matrix
+- tag: Trie, Array, String, Backtracking, Matrix, MARK
+- how
+  - pass set to a function, the function can modify it **inplace**
+  - build a prefix dict, then search with saving visited positions

 ---